ali223/share-inspire-forum/readme.md

 ## ShareInspire Forum [![Build Status](https://travis-ci.org/ali223/share-inspire-forum.svg?branch=master)](https://travis-ci.org/ali223/share-inspire-forum) [![StyleCI](https://styleci.io/repos/83811382/shield?branch=master)](https://styleci.io/repos/83811382)

 ShareInspire Forum is a discussion forum website.
-It is meant to provide a platform, where people can come together and inspire eash other by sharing their thoughts and feelings.
+It is meant to provide a platform, where people can come together and inspire each other by sharing their thoughts and feelings.
 It is a personal project that I have built to learn and practise Vue.js and Laravel.
 You can visit the website at https://share-inspire-forum.herokuapp.com